jhannah-netlify/notes.jays.net/content/blog/timelapse/timelapse.md

 <img src="2024-04-07.14.39.51.jpg" alt="Apr 7 2024 in the series">

-Since I'm down there every weekend for Food Not Bombs I've been taking one picture every week of the construction process.
+Since I'm down there every weekend for Food Not Bombs I've been taking one picture of the construction process ~every week since 2023.
 All the photos are [in my Dropbox](https://www.dropbox.com/scl/fo/wr3g1nhcb1pugpkk4t5gh/ACxhuwoZ9S78a4gvytMNVqE?rlkey=l05n32hheu8c9oehixwvo9ys0&dl=0).

 I want to align them, and turn them into a time-lapse GIF and/or video.